 Procedure:

-If the simulation is not in Standby state, then the method returns and no action is taken.
+If the simulation is not in Standby state, then the method throws an InvalidSimulatorState exception as per InvalidSimulatorState.h in [SMP_FILES].

+If Reconnect method is called during the execution of the global event SMP_LeaveStandby, then the method throws an InvalidSimulatorState exception as per InvalidSimulatorState.h in [SMP_FILES].

-If Reconnect method is called during the execution of the global event SMP_LeavingStandby, then the method returns and no action is taken.
+If Reconnect method is called during the execution of the global event SMP_EnterStandby, then the method throws an InvalidSimulatorState exception as per InvalidSimulatorState.h in [SMP_FILES].

-If the simulation is in Standby state, the global event “SMP_LeavingStandby” is issued via the Event Manager.
+If the simulation is in Standby state, the global event “SMP_LeaveStandby” is issued via the Event Manager.

-After returning from the SMP_LeavingStandby global event, the simulation state is changed to “Reconnecting” state.
+After returning from the SMP_LeaveStandby global event, the simulation state is changed to “Reconnecting” state.

-The simulation environment ensures that all models under the given Root component parameter are published, configured and connected.
+The simulation environment ensures that the given Root component and all models under the given Root component parameter are published, configured and connected.

 After Reconnect operation has been completed, the simulation state is changed to Standby.